Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 Fine, thank you.

-I hope you can bear with me.
+I hope you're going to bear with me.

 I am so nervous.